ohmjs/ohm/doc/api-reference.md

 Exactly like `semantics.extendOperation`, except it will extend an Attribute of the super semantics rather than an Operation.

-<h3 id="semantic-actions">Semantic Actions</h3>
+### Semantic Actions

 A semantic action is a function that computes the value of an operation or attribute for a specific type of node in the parse tree.
+There are three different types of parse nodes:

+- _Rule application_, or _non-terminal_ nodes, which correspond to rule application expressions
+- _Terminal_ nodes, for string and number literals, and keyword expressions
+- _Iteration_ nodes, which are associated with expressions inside a [repetition operator](#repetition-operators) (`*`, `+`, and `?`)

 Generally, you write a semantic action for each rule in your grammar, and store them together in an _action dictionary_.
 For example, given the following grammar:

 <script type="text/markscript">
   // Take the grammar below and instantiate it as `g` in the markscript environment.